This Keynote Conversation was hosted by the Refugee Hosts International Conference on the 25th October 2019, from 10.10 – 11.45

 - what role, if any, decolonial and Southern approaches to knowledge production can, could and should play in this field.

-Biographies of chair and discussants can be found below, in addition to a recommending reading list.
+Biographies of chair and discussants can be found below, in addition to a recommended reading list.

 Elena Fiddian-Qasmiyeh is the Principal Investigator leading the Refugee Hosts project; she is Professor of Migration and Refugee Studies and Co-Director of the Migration Research Unit at University College London (UCL), where she is also the Coordinator of the UCL-wide Refuge in a Moving World interdisciplinary research network (@).